yeisonLucio/bit-cenisoft-bs-api/README.md

 npm run start
 ```

-This will be turned on on localhost:3000 by default
+The server will be enabled by default at localhost: 3000